QC Bootcamps

 Preparing for Statistics for Psychology Bootcamp

 For students who are going to take PSYCH 107, who need to retake PSYCH 107, or who want to review statistical methods for psychology.
-The bootcamp is led by an instructor within the department.
+Led by an instructor within the department.

 • Maximize your chance of successfully completing statistics